English ~ Writing

 We believe that pupils need to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our pupils the tools they need to participate fully as a member of society.

-The national curriculum for English aims to ensure that all pupils:
+The national curriculum for English aims to ensure that all learners:

 ● read easily, fluently and with good understanding